the-lambda-way/CarbMetSim/issues.md

 Documentation currently comes straight from the paper *CarbMetSim: A discrete-event simulator for carbohydrate metabolism in humans*.
 Literature references were removed from the documentation in anticipation that the material will be simplified in the future.

+## Encapsulation

+Encapsulation needs to be improved across the board.
+Parameters should be accessed through public interfaces instead of variables or friendship.
+Some parameters in HumanBody are only used in a single organ, these should maybe be moved into those organs.
+More algorithms can be abstracted and put into "utility.h".

+## Changelog
+Refactored to be a library that can be integrated into other projects.
+Since this touches every part of the code base, I took the opportunity to do a overall refactoring as well.

+* Created an independent command-line interface and moved all input and output to there.
+* Replaced all output messages with diagnostic variables.
+Moved all the messages into the cli.
+* Replaced all input strings with input parameters.
+Moved all the strings into the cli.
+* Removed the main loop from SimCtl.
+The containing program runs its own main loop.
+On each iteration, it calls SimCtl::runTick(), then reads which events occurred as well as whatever parameters it needs.
+SimCtl::runTick() returns false after the HALT event has fired.
+* Moved the global variables into SimCtl.
+As a result, multiple simulators can exist side-by-side.
+* Moved externally accessed variables from private to public (encapsulation will need to be improved in the future).
+Moved variables only internally used from public to private.
+* Changed programmer-related error checks into assertions.
+* Simplified many things, including moving subprocesses into their own functions.
+* There was inconsistent code formatting and style, so I picked my own and applied it everywhere.

+## TODO BEFORE MERGING
+* Change runtime error strategy, the sim should not exit the program.
+* Get system tests to work.